The Cascades

 Breakthrough

-The band's breakthrough arrived in late 1962 with the release of the single "Rhythm of the Rain," written by lead vocalist John Gummoe.
-The song, characterized by its gentle guitar riff, rainfall sound effects, and lush harmonies, climbed to No. 3 on the Billboard Hot 100 in 1963 and became a massive international success, earning a gold record certification for over one million copies sold.
+The Cascades' breakthrough arrived in late 1962 with the release of "Rhythm of the Rain," written by band member John Gummoe.
+The single, released on Valiant, climbed to No. 3 on the Billboard Hot 100 in early 1963 and became a massive international success, selling over one million copies and earning a gold record certification.

 Key tracks